-The inclusion team is led by the Director of inclusion who is supported by the Inclusion Manager, Mrs Cilean Blanchard, who is a trained Emotional Literacy Support Assistants (ELSA).
+The inclusion team is led by the Director of inclusion who is supported by the Inclusion Manager, Mrs Cilean Blanchard, who is trained in ELSA.
 The student centre is run by the Student Centre Manager, Mrs Angela Picone.
-There are also two HLTAs, Ms Niccole Wilson (English) and Ms Emese Medi (maths) who support students in respective subject interventions.
-There are also a team of Learning Support Assistants (LSAs) who support the students in their lessons: Jenny Murphy (lead LSA), Stephanie Reeves, Bernadette Coffey, Laura Southam, Joelle Brogden, Nuray Surakaya, Christina Fantis.
+There is an HLTA, Ms Emese Medi (maths) who support students in respective subject interventions.
+There are also a team of LSAs who support the students in their lessons: Jenny Murphy (lead LSA), Stephanie Reeves, Bernadette Coffey, Laura Southam, Gulten Tas (trainee HLTA, Maths), Joelle Brogden, Christine Fantis, Donna Martin, Elena Slater and Sheena Chisholm.